-Currently, the UETA has been enacted by 47 states in the United States, as well as the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
+Currently, the UETA has been enacted by 49 states in the United States, as well as the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.

 This act states that electronic signatures should be given the same legal weight as handwritten signatures.